stakater/mto-docs/content/extensions/openbao/readme.md

   "${VAULT_ADDR}/v1/${VAULT_TRANSIT_APP_ENCRYPT}"
 ```

-Two workloads that must exchange ciphertext use the tenant-shared key on both sides.
+Two workloads that must exchange encrypted data use the tenant-shared key on both sides.
 Across tenants, `transit-export-tenant` and `transit-import-tenant` create one key per pair: the exporter may encrypt and decrypt, the importer may only decrypt.

 ## Issuing certificates